 (i) Attention hijacked

 Think of the last time you were mesmerised by a movie or by a striking billboard advertisement that made you stop in your tracks.
 You were probably so struck by what was before you that your attention was hijacked.
-With this kind of attention, which I am going to refer to as attention-hijacked, our mental awareness is completely captured by the thing, whatever it may be.
+With this kind of attention, which I am going to refer to as attention-hijacked — the thing, whatever it may be, completely captures our mental awareness.
 So much so that we lose all sense of our physical selves, wider surroundings and even what we were doing.

 Of course, there are also many gradations in between.
 Just think of the annoying adverts thrust upon you at the cinema before the long-awaited sequel begins.
-You consciously intended (if all goes well) being captivated by the movie, but not necessarily by those big-budget car adverts.
+You consciously intend (if all goes well) being captivated by the movie, but not necessarily by those big-budget car adverts.
 While attention-hijacked may be conscious or non-conscious, it is almost always passive.
 Meaning you have to exert minimal mental effort to maintain your attention on the thing.
 Because your attention has been hijacked and held hostage.
-If anything, mental effort may be required to divert your attention away from it.
+If anything, you need mental effort to divert your attention away from it.

 It can be subtle

 A subtler form of attention-hijacked may arise even in the absence of an immediate external stimulus.
 How?
-The mind wanders when it is left unattended, and as it wanders it might latch onto a random thought, perhaps that moment when you embarrassed yourself a little at the office Christmas party.
-And, ten minutes later you have re-lived the key events of the evening and even the subsequent day at work, when much to your surprise, no one seemed to care.
+The mind wanders when it is left unattended, and as it wanders it might latch onto a random thought.
+Perhaps that moment when you embarrassed yourself a little at the office Christmas party.
+And, ten minutes later you are re-living the key events of the evening and even the subsequent day at work, when much to your surprise, no one seemed to care.
 Mind-wandering is then almost like a default mental state when we are not actively engaged in doing something.